Building the Capacity of South Carolina Community Pharmacies to Intervene on the Social Determinants of Health

 Current Focus

-Based on learnings gained through the initial pilot, we have finalized a set of best practices for implementing SDOH work in community pharmacy settings.
+Based on learnings gained through the initial pilot, we have finalized a set of best practices for implementing SDOH work in community organizations that similarly foster relationships and trust with community members.
 Through the project extension, we will expand on these best practices across the following activities:

 1. SDOH Training